 Most folks use far too much lube when lubricating their firearms.
 The following explains the proper lubrication of the Steyr Scout and other SBS based Steyr rifles.

-While there are all kinds of lubricants out there I exclusively use, and highly recommend, Mil-Comm's TW25B (both the grease and the aerosol) for the Steyr Scout and all Steyr SBS based rifles.
-You can get TW25B directly from them via their on-line store at www.mil-comm.com or via phone at (888) 947-3273.
-Brownells also carries it.
-Quite frankly, in my humble opinion, if you aren't using TW25B you are missing out on a good thing.
+While there are all kinds of lubricants out there I highly recommend either SLIP EWL oil and EWG grease, or Mil-Comm's TW25B (both the grease and the aerosol), or for the Steyr Scout and all Steyr SBS based rifles.
+You can get them directly from them via their on-line stores or Brownells also carries it.

 The most important things to remember are